 Remove promptly from the washing machine to reduce creasing.

-When drying, avoid direct sunlight and heat sources, such as the radiator, because they can yellow, shrink, or damage woolens.
+- When drying wool, avoid direct sunlight and heat sources, such as the radiator, because they can yellow, shrink, or damage woolens.

-To remove wrinkles, we recommend steaming for the best and safest finish.
-Never iron, as ironing will crush or flatten the natural pile of the yarns.
+- To remove wrinkles from wool, we recommend steaming for the best and safest finish.
+Do not iron, as ironing will crush or flatten the natural pile of the yarns.

-Angora generally doesn’t pill; if it does, remove pills on finer-gauge knits, such as lightweight sweaters, T-shirts, or pants, by gliding the Sweater Comb across pilled areas.
+- Angora generally doesn’t pill; if it does, remove pills on finer-gauge knits, such as lightweight sweaters, T-shirts, or pants by gliding the Sweater Comb across affected areas in one direction.

 Knit items should be stored folded to prevent stretching or distorting.